This program is being offered in-person. To register, please click the RSVP button above or email programs@smithcenter.org.

 This program is offered for free or at a low cost on a pay-as-you-can basis.
 Contributions are not required to attend, ensuring accessibility for everyone.
 If you’re able to donate, we deeply appreciate your support—every contribution directly funds our cancer support programs.

-Beginning in December 2024, our SC Writes program and Radical Writing Space program came together as one program
+In December 2024, our SC Writes program and Radical Writing Space program came together as one program

 What’s new?